ibi-group/otp-middleware/docs/trip-monitoring.md

 - The same interlining between routes must be present (e.g. situations when the same vehicle continues as a different route starting from a stop)
 - The start times and end times are the same.

+Note that suggesting alternate itineraries is not implemented yet.

 #### Itinerary Matching Attempts

 In case no matching itinerary is found using either method above, or there is a connection timeout, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.

+The number of consecutive failed attempts is recorded in `MonitoredTrip.attemptsToGetMatchingItinerary`.
 If the number of attempts is reached and a matching itinerary is not found, a notification of type `ITINERARY_NOT_FOUND` ("Unable to monitor trip") is sent.